-- For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
+For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
 Once you add that to the remaining ingredients, form your patties into a size that will cover your bun of choice.
 I am a huge fan of seasoning and striking the perfect balance is equally important.

 The Mediterranean Feta Cheese goes on top once the patty is cooked and will become the X-factor giving your burger an element of surprise.

 This burger will be full of moisture and flavor that will put a smile on the faces of all that give this a try.
 When it’s time to spice up your burger night make this Greek Lamb Burger and you will be pleasantly surprised.

 Slide over ground beef burger, the Greek Lamb Burgers with Tzatziki Sauce is in the building!